DigDugData/Cicada-Zombies/README.md

 ## Project Overview

-- **Dataset:** The project uses images of healthy and infected cicadas from various websites such as National Library of Medicine,- GenBank, iNaturalist.
+- **Dataset:** The project uses images of healthy and infected cicadas from various websites such as National Library of Medicine, GenBank, iNaturalist.
 - **Extensive Data Exploration:**
 - **Models:** Popular convolutional neural network architectures such as ResNet, VGG16, VGG19 and Inception are used dataset for image classification.